Click on contents option to jump down to relevant section, or scroll down for whole document.

 PHZ 6938, Phase Transitions and Critical Phenomena

-Although there are no specific course requirements beyond the above, there are certain requirements implied by the University residence requirement (see Section 21) and by the University dissertation requirement (see Section 19).
+Although there are no specific course requirements beyond the above, there are certain requirements implied by the University residency requirement (see Section 22) and by the University dissertation requirement (see Section 20).

-A. his or her cumulative grade point average (GPA) is at least 3.0 in the courses taken at FSU after his or her admission to graduate school.
-In determining the grade point average courses numbered less than 4000, courses for which S/U grading is used, and transfer courses are not included.
+A. Their cumulative grade point average (GPA) is at least 3.0 in the courses taken at FSU after their admission to graduate school.
+The following courses are not included in the GPA: courses numbered less than 5000, courses for which S/U grading is used, and transfer courses.
 A student whose cumulative grade point average falls below 3.0 at the end of a semester will be placed on academic probation.
-If a student's grade point average remains below 3.0 for two consecutive semesters, he or she will not be permitted to continue graduate study.
-A Major Professor or the Graduate Studies chairman may petition the Dean of the College of Arts and Sciences and the Dean of the Graduate School for a probationary readmission.
+If a student's grade point average remains below 3.0 for two consecutive semesters, they will be academically dismissed.
+A Major Professor or the Graduate Affairs Director may petition the Dean of the College of Arts and Sciences and the Dean of the Graduate School for a probationary readmission.

-B. his or her GPA on the six core courses is at least 3.0 by the end of the second year.
+B. Their GPA on the six core courses is at least 3.0 by the end of the second year.
 If this requirement is not fulfilled, the graduate student will no longer be retained in the program.

-C. the graduate student meets the requirement at point B by repeating one core course and replacing that course's grade, as long as this is completed before the end of his or her second year in the program.
+C. The graduate student meets the requirement at point B by repeating one core course and replacing that course's grade, as long as this is completed before the end of their second year in the program.

 Training in teaching is an integral part of the graduate program.
-To accomplish this, M.S. candidates are required to teach at least one laboratory section for one semester and Ph.D. candidates are required to teach either two laboratory sections for one semester or one laboratory section for two semesters.
+To accomplish this, M.S. candidates are required to teach at least one laboratory, recitation, or studio section for one semester and Ph.D. candidates are required to teach two of these sections.

 Teaching Assistants who are assigned the duty of grading homework papers in a course cannot use these duties to satisfy the Teaching Requirement.